For millennia, the consensus of the general public has been that aging is inevitable.

-We wholeheartedly encourage anyone who supports the message of the Dublin Longevity Declaration to add your signature, using the form below, and to urge others to do the same.
+We wholeheartedly encourage anyone who supports the message of the Dublin Longevity Declaration to add your signature, and to urge others to do the same.

 As the Declaration begins by noting: "For millennia, the consensus of the general public has been that aging is inevitable."
 Due to that assumption, efforts to combat aging are widely seen as unworthy of serious recognition or support.

 What few of the public realise is that a very different consensus has now emerged amongst experts on the topic.
 The Declaration's principal signatories - who include most of the world's leaders in the biology of aging - have joined together to announce that success in such efforts could truly be achievable.